kzholtikova/kzholtikova/README.md

 ![Header](https://github.com/kzholtikova/kzholtikova/blob/main/src/github-header-img.png)
-<h2>I am <p>a dedicated Software Engineering student at Kyiv School of Economics, proficient in C#, MySQL, Python, and Git.
+<h2 style="display:inline;">I am</h2> a dedicated Software Engineering student at Kyiv School of Economics, proficient in C#, MySQL, Python, and Git.
 With a GPA of 99.34, I earned a scholarship from the European University Viadrina Frankfurt and am currently enrolled in their "Project Management" course.
-Leading the Student-Business Interview team and soon to be a tutor at KSE Deep Learning School, I'm eager to contribute to impactful projects in the field of Software Engineering.</p></h2>
+Leading the Student-Business Interview team and soon to be a tutor at KSE Deep Learning School, I'm eager to contribute to impactful projects in the field of Software Engineering.

 ![Contribution](https://github.com/kzholtikova/kzholtikova/blob/output/github-contribution-grid-snake.svg)